I was intrigued when I was asked to write a Kicksta review, because I have a strange relationship with Instagram.

 - More guidance on accounts to target would be useful.

-If social media is you’re “thing,” you’ll probably enjoy these articles:
+If social media is your “thing,” you’ll probably enjoy these articles:

 - This course could be of interest if you’re keen to become a Pinterest guru.